Forget regular rice pudding, this Baked White Chocolate Rice Pudding is to die for!!

 If you don't like white chocolate, you can use the milk chocolate options, or even some 100% cocoa to keep this super healthy, but you will have to taste test and add a sweetener of choice, as 100% cocoa is pretty bitter and not sweetened at all.

-You don't even have to add any chocolate flavour, just keep it as vanilla flavour, or add a bit of cinnamon or even some sultanas for a few extra syns for a nice variation.
+You don't even have to add any chocolate flavour, just keep it as vanilla flavour, or add a bit of cinnamon or even some sultanas for a nice variation.
 Just be aware if you are varying the flavour, you may need to adjust the sweetness, so taste test before baking.

 Sukrin can be ordered on Amazon, and from various health food stores.